sheromon/wheat-detection/README.md

 python wheat/scripts/train.py
 ```

+As documented in the [PyTorch Lightning docs](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#trainer-flags), PyTorch Lightning CLI flags can be used to configure the training run.
+For example, to set the number of training epochs for to 10, add `--max_epochs=10` to the train command.

 ## Configuration

 Configuration is managed using [configobj](https://configobj.readthedocs.io/en/latest/configobj.html).
 The full set of configurable parameters with type information is available in [wheat/config/configspec.ini]([wheat/config/configspec.ini]).
 Overrides to default values can be specified in a custom `config.ini` file.